Aniket404/embedded_c/README.md

 # embedded_c
 # Embedded C Practice Solutions

-Welcome to my repository, where I showcase solutions to various **Embedded C** problems and string manipulation challenges.
+Welcome to my repository, where I showcase solutions to various **Embedded C** problems and array manipulation challenges.
 This repository is part of my journey to mastering **Embedded C**, with a focus on algorithmic thinking, recursion, and low-level programming.
 Each problem solved is an important step in understanding concepts crucial for **embedded systems**.

 ## Table of Contents
 - [Introduction](#introduction)